Cross Connection Information

-Romulus’ cross connection program is being implemented by Hydrocorp.
-If you have questions regarding the program you can reach them at 844-493-7641.
+Romulus' Cross Connection Program is being implemented by Hydrocorp.
+If you have questions regarding the program you can call them at 844-493-7641 or you can call Public Works at 734-942-7579.